pascallaliberte/sharpen.page/_posts/2020-10-23-make-a-worse-product-to-save-it.md

 And maybe that combination will seem like it'll make a worse product.
 But if the Forces of Progress clear out, you'll know you might be onto something.

 Stay sharp!

----

-_What "Worse Product" am I building?
-Something like a custom video review of your site, only, [it's the same video for everyone buying it](https://twitter.com/pascallaliberte/status/1316907874128482305).
-More on this soon._